 A candidate asked – will I pass if I answered 3 out of 5 questions in WAEC mathematics theory?

 The objective questions take 40% of the total mark while the theory makes the remaining 60%.
-Therefore, for you to score A, you must answer 40 correct questions in the objective and 8 in theory.
+Therefore, for you to score A, you must answer 40 correct questions in the objective and at least 8 in theory.

 Physics, Chemistry, and Biology

 To pass WAEC Chemistry, Physics and Biology are easy if you understand what I am about to explain.
 These three subjects have practical, objective, and theory section.

 The practical section takes 35% of the mark, the 50 objective questions take 25%, and the theory makes the remaining 40%.
 So it means that if you want to pass these subjects, you must do the theory, the practical, and objective well in that order.

 There are 160 objective questions (oral English included) and the theory (comprehension, essay writing).

 - The objective section – 40%